influxdata/docs-v2/content/flux/v0.x/stdlib/influxdata/influxdb/sample/data.md

 ## Parameters

 ### set
 ({{< req >}})
-Sample data set to download and output.Valid datasets:
+Sample data set to download and output.

+Valid datasets:
 - **airSensor**: Simulated temperature, humidity, and CO data from an office building.
 - **birdMigration**: 2019 African bird migration data from [Movebank: Animal Tracking](https://www.kaggle.com/pulkit8595/movebank-animal-tracking).
 - **bitcoin**: Bitcoin price data from the last 30 days _([Powered by CoinDesk](https://www.coindesk.com/price/bitcoin))_.
 - **noaa**: Latest observations from the [NOAA National Data Buoy Center (NDBC)](https://www.ndbc.noaa.gov/).
 - **machineProduction**: States and metrics reported from four automated grinding wheel stations on a production line.
 - **noaaWater**: Water level observations from two stations reported by the NOAA Center for Operational Oceanographic Products and Services between 2019-08-17 and 2019-09-17.
 - **usgs**: USGS earthquake data from the last week.